 Ethernet 802.1X configuration – Cisco (most models)

-In this topic, you will learn how to configure Cisco switches to work together with Portnox™ Cloud and 802.1X RADIUS authentication for Ethernet connections.
+In this topic, you will learn how to configure Cisco switches to work together with Portnox™ Cloud and 802.1X RADIUS authentication for wired Ethernet connections.

 General configuration (IOS/NX-OS)